Review and road test of the Honda CR-V Hybrid

 Design and Build

-When it comes to automotive design, the more people you have to please, the less distinctive the end result is likely to be.
-This, apparently, is 'the world's favourite SUV', so a lot of people are going to have an opinion on how this fifth generation version looks.
+Visual changes to this improved CR-V are minimal; a blue-ringed Honda badge on the grille, smarter 18-inch alloy wheels and standard rear privacy glass - that's about it.
+This, apparently, is still (according to Honda) 'the world's favourite SUV', so a lot of people are going to have an opinion on how this fifth generation version looks.
 Most should be satisfied.
-There's plenty of chrome to please the Transatlantic crowd, while wider arches and larger wheels pushed closer to the car's extremities help in delivering a little more kerbside presence.
+There's plenty of chrome to please the Transatlantic crowd, while wide arches and large wheels pushed closer to the car's extremities help in delivering a bit of kerbside presence.
 Overall though, there's nothing too controversial here.
 Perhaps that's as it should be.
 This car's visual appeal has always been low key and you sense that's exactly the way loyal customers like it.

-Inside, many of the fixtures and fittings are borrowed from the brand's tenth generation Civic - including the instrument binnacle you view through the three-spoke wheel.
+Inside, the recent changes are a bit more obvious; a smarter silver finish for the centre console, the door cards and the dashboard.
+As before, many of the fixtures and fittings are borrowed from the brand's tenth generation Civic - including the instrument binnacle you view through the three-spoke wheel.
 It's one of those combination digital and analogue affairs, with stylised analogue temperature and fuel gauges flanking a central TFT-LCD screen.
 The back seat's pretty spacious.
-But you can't have the 7-seat options that's available to buyers of more conventional 1.5-litre petrol CR0-V models.
-And the 561-litre boot capacity you'd get in those models falls to 497-litres in this petrol/electric version (and 1,694-litres with the rear bench folded).
+Sadly, the optional 3rd row seating you could have with the old conventional 1.5-litre petrol engine can't be packaged into this Hybrid model.
+The boot isn't as large as it was on that previous conventional combustion variant either, capacity falling from 561-litres to 497-litres in this Hybrid version (and 1,694-litres with the rear bench folded).

 Market and Model